kthohr/optim/README.md

   -1.2702e-17
   -3.8432e-16
 ```
-On a standard laptop OptimLib will compute the solution to within machine precision in a fraction of a second.
+On a standard laptop, OptimLib will compute the solution to within machine precision in a fraction of a second.

 See http://www.kthohr.com/optimlib.html for a detailed description of each algorithm, and more examples.